 This can be hard with fabric books to find, though if you are willing to sew your own you can find more Montessori aligned book options.

 Again, the more realistic looking the more Montessori aligned it can be.

 Montessori doesn’t mean they have to be wooden either.
 I just find wooden toys are easier to find with less choking hazard parts..

 What Would I Change?

 SO, I learned a lot over time and there are things I would have done different.
-Mostly because I am aware now of what I can access now.
+Mostly because I am aware now of more options out there.

-I would have bought a 3 shape wooden puzzle at this stage and an object permanence box.
-He would have really loved to use these at this stage, instead of later when I finally did get them .
+I would have introduced a object permanence box.
+He would have really loved to use these at this stage, instead of later when I finally did get one.

 Screw the Rainbow.
 Yeah, EVERY Montessori photo has that wooden rainbow and I found one for budget friendly price at Kmart and got it.
 Nearly 1 year later and he still has NO interest in the bloody rainbow.
 Never has.
 Just ends up across the floor, but never used.
 It is probably more for kids 2 and older I feel, they seem to use it more I’ve seen.